 Without trying to be too preachy, the themes of my books include bullying, racism, leadership, teamwork, and supporting others around you.
-The stories have a sporting backdrop to engage normally reluctant readers.
+The stories often have a sporting backdrop to engage normally reluctant readers.

 Having a sold out season with ‘The Man With a Golden Run’ at the Melbourne International Comedy Festival.
 It was an autobiographical ‘reality’ show about my attempt to run the Melbourne Marathon – lapsing into a coma at the 39 km mark made the story a lot more entertaining!
 I am still very proud of the first TV show I ever wrote for – ‘The Big Bite’ (2002) that won a number of awards.
 It was especially pleasing as we were all unknown writers and performers and Channel 7 took a big risk on us.
-The show unearthed Chris Lilley, Andrew O’Keefe and most importantly my business partner Jo Gill.
+The show unearthed Chris Lilley, Kate McCartney and most importantly my business partner Jo Gill.

 David was terrific!
 His talk was thoroughly entertaining and inspiring.